bennicodes/assignment-2-lfc-24-25/README.md

 Open the index.html file in your browser.
 Choose wether you want to view the Premier League table from last year or view the squad by clicking the button/link, or pressing the link in the navbar.

+For the cards you can hover them to display information about the player on the back.

 ## Features

 Card flip animation